liberize/rhythmbox-osdlyrics-plugin/README.md

 # Rhythmbox Osdlyrics Plugin

 This is a simple plugin that helps you to toggle lyrics display through toolbar button.
-It calls [osdlyrics](https://code.google.com/p/osd-lyrics/) to display lyrics, so osdlyrics is required.
+It calls osdlyrics to display lyrics, so _osdlyrics is required_.

 ## Introduction